NahomeH/AI-Therapist/progress/SPRINT_THREE.md

 - Implemented low-latency, high-quality transcription and voice response with Google Cloud APIs

  ### Sneha Jayaganthan
-- Inactive this sprint due to family emergency
+- Largely inactive this sprint due to family emergency
+- Working on user ability to customize agent style